ruricolist/overlord/README.md

    automatically fetched from the HTTPS Everywhere repository and compiled into Lisp code.

+2. [Proctor][].
+Proctor treats tests as build targets, allowing you to precisely specify their dependencies and re-run tests only when necessary.

 ## Parallelism

 One thing that might not be obvious about Redo-style build systems is